um-grex/grex-docs/content/english/software/containers.md

 In addition to Singularity and Podman, it is possible to use Pyxis, a container engine developed by NVidia, to run containers on Grex.

 [Pyxis](https://github.com/NVIDIA/pyxis) is a [SPANK](https://slurm.schedmd.com/spank.html) plugin for the Slurm Workload Manager.
 It allows unprivileged cluster users to run containerized tasks.
-Being a Slurm plugin, Pyxis extends the Slurm command with container-specific options, as described below, allowing you to execute container images seamlessly in both batch and interactive jobs.
+Being a Slurm plugin, Pyxis extends the Slurm commands with container specific options, as described below, allowing you to execute container images seamlessly in both batch and interactive jobs.

 Pyxis provides the following benefits:

 > * Seamlessly execute Slurm jobs in unprivileged containers.
-> * Simple command-line interface.
+> * Simple command line interface.
 > * Support for OCI image registries.
 > * Support for layers caching and layers sharing across nodes.
 > * Supports multi-node MPI jobs through PMI2 or PMIx.
 > * Allows users to install packages inside the container.

-The main Slurm commands' (__sbatch__ and __salloc__ ) options used with Pyxis are:
+The main Slurm commands (__sbatch__ and __salloc__ ) options used with Pyxis are:

 > * __-\-container-image=IMAGE[:TAG]__ refers to the container image to use.
 > * __-\-container-mounts=SRC:DST[:OPTS][,SRC:DST]__ used to bind mount(s) directories inside the container to allow access to data located on the file system.